 Either way, the fibers of the Tigers Eye are bent and crumpled rather than straight.
 We can therefore see a brilliant, silky iridescent effect in the stone known as chatoyancy.
 The more chatoyant the stone, the more valuable it is to the collector.

-Types of Tigers Eye
+What are the Different Types of Tigers Eye?

 Golden Tigers Eye shows rich chocolate and warm brown colors and a yellow shimmering chatoyancy.
 Use Golden Tigers Eye for confidence, courage, emotional balance and logical thinking in business transactions.
 Golden Tigers Eye helps balance the Solar Plexus Chakra.